M63 motorway: Developments in the late 1980s

 In 1986, work began on two major schemes on the route.

 The first involved the construction of the A6144(M) motorway, and a new junction and parallel link roads for the M63.
 The new junction was numbered as junction 6 (now junction 8 of the M60).
 The new junction forced the closure of junction 5, which served Urmston and the B5213, due to the small gap between the two.

 The second involved the widening of the motorway between the Eccles Interchange and junction 3 (now junction 9 of the M60), including the Barton motorway bridge, which was a major engineering feat.

 Sale Eastern and Northenden bypass

 This section of motorway was the third section of the motorway completed, opening as the M63 in September 1974, just 8 months after the section of the Sharston bypass opened.
-The route largely followed the lightly developed valley and flood planes of the River Mersey, so much of the motorway was on a raised embankment to be clear of potential floodwater.
+The route largely followed the lightly developed valley and flood plains of the River Mersey, so much of the motorway was on a raised embankment to be clear of potential floodwater.
 Some of the excavated land for the embankment allowed construction of Sale Water Park, which is adjacent to the motorway.
 The section of motorway ran from what was then junction 7 at Chester Road (A56) to the recently completed Kingsway Interchange with the A34, what was then junction 10 of the M63 (now junction 3/4 of the M60).

 A major free-flow junction was provided for the A5103 Princess Parkway, which provided links towards the city of Manchester and the M56 motorway.